rspamd/rspamd/doc/faq.md

 }
 ```

 Another option is to disable spam filtering for some senders or recipients based on [user settings](https://rspamd.com/doc/settings.html).
-You can specify `want_spam = yes` in a settings action and rspamd would skip messages that satisfy a particular settings rule's conditions.
+You can specify `want_spam = yes` and rspamd will skip messages that satisfy a particular rule's conditions.

 ### What are filters, pre-filters and post-filters
-Rspamd allows different types of filters depending on time of execution.
+rspamd executes different types of filters depending on the time of execution.

-- `pre-filters` are executed before everything else and they can set so called `pre-result` that ultimately classifies message setting the desired action.
-Filters and post-filters are not executed in this cases
+- `pre-filters` are executed before everything else and they can set a `pre-result` that ultimately classifies a message.
+Filters and post-filters are not executed in this case.
-- `filters` are generic rspamd rules that are planned by rules scheduler
+- `filters` are generic rspamd rules.
-- `post-filters` are guaranteed to be executed after all filters are finished that allows to execute actions that depends on result of scan
+- `post-filters` are guaranteed to be executed after all filters are finished and allow the execution of actions that depends on the results of scan

 The overall execution order in rspamd is the following: